Invisgg/EpicBoosters/README.md

-# This is old, cool project tho!
+# This is old, recommend forking it

+> Plan on remaking this later next month.
+> Contact @ contact@awel.studio